SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

   .. versionadded:: 1.1.4

-  .. py:method:: asMask()
+  .. py:method:: mask()

-    The pattern will be made a mask based on the transparent or black parts of the image.
+    The pattern will be treated as masked based on black parts of the image.
-    If there is transparency, black parts will be ignored for the mask creation.

     :return: the modified pattern

     .. versionadded:: 1.1.4

-  .. py:method:: withMask([pattern])
+  .. py:method:: mask(imageOrPattern)

-    :param pattern: another mask pattern, that should be used as mask

-    If the parameter is omitted, it does the same as :py:meth:`asMask()`.
+    :param imageOrPattern: image filename, Image or Pattern

-    If the given pattern is a mask pattern, then it will become the mask for this pattern.
+    If a mask can be derived from imageOrPattern (image has transparent or black parts or is a Pattern with a mask), then it will become the mask for this pattern.

     :return: the modified pattern